Warrah

 Life in Warrah revolves around the land.
 The locality is best known for its deep pastoral heritage, including the historic Warrah Estate of the Australian Agricultural Company, established in 1833 with hundreds of pure Merino sheep.
 Residents enjoy access to the nearby town of Quirindi for essential services and schooling, while the landscape offers wonderful opportunities for horse riding, farming pursuits, and appreciation of the natural countryside.

-Warrah falls under postcode 2339 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Tamworth electorate.
+Warrah falls under postcode 2339 and is governed by the Liverpool Plains Council (Local Government Area).
+For federal elections, residents vote in the electorate of Parkes, while state elections fall under the Tamworth electorate.

 📍 Location